This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

 Online Prenatal Class for Couples:

-This course is taught by Hilary Erickson – a labor and delivery nurse who really knows.
-Though this course is not specifically for twin pregnancies, there’s a lot you can take away from this course without having to leave the house.
+This course is taught by Hilary Erickson – a labor and delivery nurse who really knows what’s she’s ta lking about.
+Though this course is not specifically for twin pregnancies, there’s a lot you can take away from it without even having to leave the house.

 The best thing about Hilary’s course is that it tells you everything you need to know without scaring the crap out of you.